Kyrsten Sinema: LGBT rights

-In December 2022, Sinema was a lead cosponsor and negotiator on the Respect for Marriage Act, which passed the Senate, 61–36.
+In December 2022, Sinema was a lead cosponsor and negotiator on the Respect for Marriage Act, which passed the Senate with a vote of 61–36.

 Immigration

 Sinema co-sponsored the Southwest Border Security Threat Assessment Act (H.R.
 4482), a bill that calls for border threat analysis of terrorism, smuggling, and human trafficking every five years.

 Sinema was one of 24 House Democrats to vote in favor of Kate's Law, a bill that would expand maximum sentences for foreigners who attempt to reenter the country, legally or illegally, after having been deported, denied entry or removed, and for foreign felons who attempt to reenter the country.

-Sinema voted for the SAFE Act, which expanded the refugee screening process to require signatures from the Secretary of Homeland Security, the Director of the Federal Bureau of Investigation, and the Director of National Intelligence for each refugee entering the country.
+Sinema voted for the SAFE Act, which expanded the refugee screening process to require signatures from the secretary of homeland security, the director of the Federal Bureau of Investigation, and the director of national intelligence for each refugee entering the country.

 Sinema opposed Arizona SB 1070.
 She has argued that mass deportation of undocumented immigrants is not an option and supported the DREAM Act.
 Her 2012 campaign website stated that "we need to create a tough but fair path to citizenship for undocumented workers that requires them to get right with the law by paying back taxes, paying a fine and learning English as a condition of gaining citizenship."
 In July 2018, she broke with her party by voting with Republicans against abolishing ICE.

 The Federation for American Immigration Reform, a PAC that seeks to limit both legal and illegal immigration, gave Sinema a 33% rating in 2018, and UnidosUS, which supports a pathway to citizenship for undocumented immigrants, gave Sinema a score of 88% in 2014.

 On March 14, 2019, Sinema voted against Trump's National Emergency declaration on border security.

 On February 4, 2021, Sinema voted against providing COVID-19 pandemic financial support to undocumented immigrants.